 Idaho Lt.
 Gov. McGeachin’s contempt hearing set for Oct.
 13

 Idaho Lt.
-Gov. Janice McGeachin will face a hearing next week on whether she should be held in contempt of court for failing to comply with a judge's order in a public records lawsuit.
+Gov. Janice McGeachin is scheduled for a hearing next week on whether she should be held in contempt of court for failing to comply with a judge's order in a public records lawsuit.

 Neither McGeachin nor her chief of staff Jordan Watters have responded to repeated requests for comment from The Associated Press.

-McGeachin was sued by the Idaho Press Club in July after several journalists said she wrongly denied public record requests for materials relating to her new Education Task Force.
+The Idaho Press Club sued McGeachin in July after several journalists said she wrongly denied public record requests for materials relating to her new Education Task Force.
 The task force was tasked with investigating alleged “indoctrination” in the state’s public school system, something McGeachin said was necessary to “protect our young people from the scourge of critical race theory, socialism, communism and Marxism.”

-McGeachin lost the case, and eventually released the documents late last month.
+The lieutenant governor lost the lawsuit, and Hippler ordered her to release the documents.

+McGeachin didn’t immediately release the materials, and a few weeks after Hippler’s ruling she formally asked the judge to reconsider the matter.
+But then she failed to comply with the judge’s order directing her to file additional legal documents supporting her request for reconsideration, according to court documents.

 Comments